fpereiro/proof/notes.md

                                    _
 `əə; D A D D C R D A A ; DαAαAαDαD|C|C R D A ::`

-- PE: "The explanatory paragraphs in the skeleton table for con are a bit confusing because Turing uses the letter C to stand for a whole seuence of symbols defining a configuration, and the same letter is part of the Standard Description.
+- PE: "The explanatory paragraphs in the skeleton table for con are a bit confusing because Turing uses the letter C to stand for a whole sequence of symbols defining a configuration, and the same letter is part of the Standard Description.
 The first sentence of the second paragraph (beginning "In the final configuration") indicates that the head is left four squares to the right of the last square of the configuration (that is, the last square of the scanned character).
 The sentence "C is left unmarked" meaning "The configuration is left unmarked" applies only when the second argument to con is blank."

 - PE: "The description of the Universal Machine occupies just two pagse in Turing's paper.
 Turing has previously defined his m-functions with such skill that in many cases, the m-configurations of U simply refer to a particular function.
 As usual, the machine mbegins with m-configuration b."